overr8d/sr-p2p-chatapp/README.md

 - [x] **Describe an architecture that could solve those problems.**
 * One approach to solve above-mentioned problems might be utilizing shared RTCPeerConnection that a peer use to create multi RTCDataChannels on.
 This may result in consuming less network traffic and local resources.
 This might also eliminate the restriction incurred by having many RTCPeerConnections.

+Side note #2: I just realized that "onlineUsers" message sent from the server is making the app less server-independent.
+Instead, each time "onOfferHandler" is triggered on client side, "peers" object can be updated and "displayUsers" function can be invoked.
+Those would be reflected on next iterations.
 ## Prerequisites:

 * Node.js v4.2 or later